flaneurette/Health-Library/Documents/PinchPenny/README.md

 Environmental friendly: Very.
 ```

-### Go refursbished
+### Go refurbished

-Refursbished appliances often work just as well as new ones, some have still warranty on it
+Refurbished appliances often work just as well as new ones, some have still warranty on it

 ```
 Savings: Varies, perhaps €100-€1000/year